 For SPECT submissions, Axial only DICOM slices are strongly recommended IF they display in 3 planes using the following steps:

 After uploading the DICOM axial slices, you can click on the drop down to the right of View.
-Click on the NM + Fused 3 x 2
+Click 'NM+Fused 3 x 2.'

 It will open the file in a 3 view display.
 This only works with DICOM files.

 All images for All submitted studies must be labeled for laterality and orientation.
 The left ventricular walls on the SA, HLA, an VLA slice page MUST be labeled as anterior, inferior, lateral and septal.
 Additionally, images should include labeling showing direction of slices: apex to base, septal to lateral and inferior to anterior and include stress and rest labels.
 The ACR understands that some older software does not allow for LV wall labels on the slice splash page.
 The surface rendered/bullet/caged images, even on older software, does show laterality.
 While the surface rendered caged/bullet images may show laterality, they are not in the same orientation as the slices.
 One of two things MUST be shown in order for exams to pass:

 The surface rendered caged/bullet images are capable of showing orientation and MUST be oriented to match the orientation of the slices (usually apex at center, 12 and 3 o'clock)

 The slices must show wall laterality (i.e., septum, lateral, inferior, anterior, apex and base)